 BMC, MGM, Pier 1, QLogic, Raser, UAL, Wynn: U.S. Equity Movers

 Retailers were active after reporting March same-store sales.

 Dolan Media Co.
-(DM US) rose 5.8 percent to $10.97, after climbing as much as 7.2 percent, the most intraday since Jan.
-5. Standard & Poor’s said the business-information company will replace NewMarket Corp.
+(DM) rose 4.4 percent, the most since Jan.
+6, to $10.83.
+Standard & Poor’s said the business-information company will replace NewMarket Corp.
 (NEU) in the S&P SmallCap 600 Index.
-NewMarket will take 3Com Corp.’s (COMS US) place in the S&P MidCap 400 Index.
+NewMarket, which will take 3Com Corp.’s (COMS US) place in the S&P MidCap 400 Index, gained 1.3 percent to $108.70.
 3Com is being purchased by Hewlett-Packard Co.
 (HPQ)

-US Airways Group Inc. (LCC US) rose 13 percent to $7.69, after rallying as much as 15 percent, the most intraday since Sept.
-17. The airline is in talks about a merger with rival UAL Corp.
+US Airways Group Inc. (LCC US) rose 11 percent, the most since Jan.
+5, to $7.55.
+The airline is in talks about a merger with rival UAL Corp.
 (UAUA US), the parent of United Airlines, according to people familiar with the matter.
-UAL added 8.2 percent to $20.23.
+UAL added 6.8 percent to $20.23.

-To contact the reporter on this story: Lu Wang in New York at firstname.lastname@example.org
+To contact the reporter on this story: Jeff Kearns in New York at firstname.lastname@example.org.

 To contact the editor responsible for this story: Nick Baker at email@example.com.